roocs/rook/ARCH_ESGF2.md

     Candidate -- No --> Fail
 ```

-STAC/index information and service health have different purposes:
+Three pieces of information have separate responsibilities:

-* **dataset index:** where does the data exist?
+* **Dataset index:** where does the data exist?
-* **health/status:** which of those Rook sites can currently accept work?
+* **health/status:** which Rook sites can currently accept work?
 * **broker:** which site should execute this request?

-Temporary Rook downtime does not change the dataset placement information.
+Temporary downtime does not change the dataset placement metadata.

 ---

-## 6. Local execution
+## 7. Local execution

-If the receiving Rook has the dataset locally, the broker submits the workflow to its own `orchestrate` process.
+If the receiving Rook has the dataset, the broker submits the workflow to its local `orchestrate`.

 ```mermaid
 sequenceDiagram